Modern Tensor-Spinor Symbolic Algebra Algorithms and Computing Non-Closure Geometry & Holoraumy in 11D, N = 1 Supergravity: SusyPy: A Supersymmetry Multiplet Solver

-Having shown the great success of ``SUSYSolve" as applied to a variety of supermultiplets, we must admit its limitations.
-In particular, not all off-shell equation-of-motion terms can be identified and isolated by the gamma-splitting procedure of ``FilterTerms," for they can be multiples of the equation of motion by a variety of intricate tensors which may contract indices with the equation-of-motion terms in a manner not easily reversible by brute-force gamma-matrix decomposition.
+We now note one limitation of ``SUSYSolve.''
+In particular, not all off-shell equation-of-motion terms can be identified and isolated by the gamma-splitting procedure of ``FilterTerms,'' as they may be multiples of the equation of motion by tensor-spinors that contract indices with the equation of motion.
 The result is that equation-of-motion terms are misclassified as undesired terms,\footnote{The problem is actually a bit subtler: terms which might be decomposed into undesired terms and equation-of-motion terms are simply classified as undesired.} imposing additional constraints on the coefficients of the multiplet that make the system of constraints inconsistent.
-It can be verified that this occurs when applying ``SUSYSolve" to the on-shell 4D matter-gravitino and supergravity multiplets in \cite{Gates2020a}, and it is for this reason that we present an alternative solver using Feynman propagators in \S\ref{multiplet_solver2} which does not suffer of this issue and is therefore of much wider applicability.
-Nevertheless, this is an on-shell issue, so ``SUSYSolve" still works for all off-shell multiplets.
-Also, even in the on-shell case, the issue does not detract from the answer when the constraints are consistent.
-The only manner in which the algorithm errs is by adding too many constraints, so as long as the system of constraints is consistent (with itself and with the constraints from the action), then one can be assured that the system is valid.
-This is the case with the on-shell chiral and vector multiplets above, as well as for the on-shell 11D supergravity multiplet.
-The disadvantage of the solver in \S\ref{multiplet_solver2} compared to ``SUSYSolve" is that the use of Feynman propagators introduces a large number of indices, which increases canonicalization time.
-When working with a multiplet that already involves many indices, like one in 11D, it is therefore preferable, in terms of runtime, to use ``SUSYSolve" if the outputted system is consistent.
-Finally, even if the outputted system for an on-shell multiplet is inconsistent, the outputted Fierz-expanded closure structure is still useful in determining the constraints without further computer aid, by a procedure paralleling the step-by-step derivation of the results of ``SUSYSolve" for 11D supergravity in \S\ref{closure_sect}.
+It can be verified that this occurs when applying ``SUSYSolve'' to the on-shell 4D matter-gravitino and supergravity multiplets in \cite{Gates2020a}, and it is for this reason that we present an alternative solver using Feynman propagators in \S\ref{multiplet_solver2} which does not suffer of this issue and is therefore of wider applicability.
+Note, however, that this limitation only affects applicability, not accuracy: whenever the outputted constraints are consistent (together with those from other physical requirements, e.g., SUSY-invariance of the action), they are valid.
+Further, this issue is by definition absent in off-shell multiplets.
+The advantages of ``SUSYSolve'' over the solver in \S\ref{multiplet_solver2} are 1) that the hash table outputted by ``SUSYSolve'' enables quick computation of the non-closure geometry of a multiplet, and 2) that by avoiding Feynman propagators, ``SUSYSolve'' uses fewer indices in internal expressions, reducing canonicalization time.